adaptive-intelligent-robotics/pga-map-elites/README.md

 ## Analysis from source

 The output of a run contains `.csv`, `.dat` and `.pickle` files that can be analysed and plotted using `run_plots.py`.
 To execute it, use:

 ```shell script
 python3 run_plots.py --save_path *path_to_stats_files* --results_path *path_to_save_graphs* --max_evals *max_evals_of_run*
 ```

-`--save_path`specifies where the path to the files output by the run, `--results_path`specifies where to save the resulting graphs and `--max_evals` allows selecting which archive should be plotted as the final archive.
+`--save_path`specifies where the path to the files output by the run, `--results_path` specifies where to save the resulting graphs and `--max_evals` allows selecting which archive should be plotted as the final archive.
 If there is no archive corresponding to this value, no archive plots will be displayed.
 Other arguments are listed in `run_plots.py`.
+We provide the data used to generate the paper results in zip files in `2022_results`.

 `run_plots.py` also allows visualising the policies in the PyBullet environment using the `--visualisation` argument.